St. Xavier's College, Simdega: Accreditation

 St. Xavier's College is accredited and affiliated to Ranchi University.
 It is accredited by the University with the task of preparing students for degrees in Humanities and Commerce.

 Courses

 Presently, the college remains mainly an undergraduate institution.

 Undergraduate Degree

-Undergraduate courses are of total duration of three years.
+As per NEP 2020, the undergraduate courses are of total duration of four years.
 Applicants seeking admissions are evaluated based on their academic performance in the Higher Secondary School Certificate (HSC) examination.